Manuel Margot Player Props: Rays vs. Phillies

-On Wednesday, Manuel Margot (.231 on-base percentage in past 10 games, 86 points below season-long percentage) and the Tampa Bay Rays play the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+On Thursday, Manuel Margot (.289 slugging percentage in past 10 games, with no homers) and the Tampa Bay Rays play the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
 First pitch is at 6:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Mariners.
+He had a hitless performance in his last game (0-for-4) against the Phillies.

 Manuel Margot Game Info & Props vs. the Phillies